Select Layout

 Mahjong Rules

 The objective of the game is to disassemble a pile of game pieces (tiles).
 There are 144 tiles, which can be removed in pairs.
 In order to remove a pair of tiles, a number of conditions have to be met.
 First of all, the tiles need to belong to the same category.
 In most cases, this means that the tiles need to have the same picture on them, but there are a few exceptions to this.
 Also, the tiles cannot be blocked from the sides, and there cannot be other tiles on top of them.
-In other words, in order to remove a tile, you should be able to either slide it left or right without disturbing other tiles.
+In other words, in order to remove a tile, you should be able to slide it left or right without disturbing other tiles.
 If a tile has an adjacent tile located upwards or downwards from it, it still can be removed.

 Each tile category contains 4 tiles, and there are 36 categories in total.
 These categories can be further divided into themes.
 The first three themes have 9 categories each.
 Tiles in these categories can be identified by a number and a theme.
 The first theme is chains or bamboo.
 The tiles in these categories can be identified by a number (from 2 to 9) of elongated shapes that are drawn on them.
 Instead of 1 chain (or bamboo), the illustration on the tile often depicts a bird.
 The second theme is barrels (or coins).
 These tiles can be identified by the number (from 1 to 9) of circle-shaped objects on them.
 The third theme is legions.
 These contain a Chinese number (from 1 to 9) and a Chinese character for a legion (as in a very large number of something).
 The fourth theme is winds, and contains four categories: East Wind, West Wind, North Wind, and South Wind, each of which is identified by an appropriate Chinese character describing the geographic direction.
 The fifth theme is dragons.
 Again, we have three categories: Red Dragon, Green Dragon, and White Dragon.
 So far, all of the mentioned categories consist of four identical tiles.
 But here is where things start to change: the remaining two categories sometimes have different pictures on the tiles, thus complicating the task of finding matching pairs.
 The remaining two categories (which can be bundled together under the theme of nature) are seasons and plants.
 Naturally, the seasons include Spring, Summer, Fall, and Winter.
 Plants, on the other hand, include Plum, Orchid, Chrysanthemum, and Bamboo.